Week 6 [Sep 17]

 Questions to discuss during the lecture:

-Find notation mistakes in the sequence diagram below:
+Find notation errors in sequence diagram